Old-fashioned humble golden vegetable soup is deliciously vegan, easy, quick and budget-friendly.

-Golden vegetable soup is a classic British soup that is simply prepared with any veggies available but commonly swede, carrots, leeks, onions, and peas are included.
+Golden vegetable soup is a classic British soup that is simply prepared with any vegetables available but commonly swede or turnip, carrots, leeks, onions, and peas are included.

-The veggies are cooked in veggie stock or broth, as well as being enriched with a little turmeric powder, and the result is a lovely golden, sunny, wholesome soup that can be enjoyed chunky or blended smooth.
+The vegetables are cooked in vegetable stock or broth, and are flavoured with a little turmeric powder.
+The result is a lovely golden, sunny, wholesome soup that can be enjoyed chunky or blended smooth.
+With the addition of a swirl of cream it transforms the golden vegetable soup into a Cream Of Golden Vegetable Soup.

 A cup-a-soup is a powdered dried soup that is usually sold in individual packets and is rehydrated with boiling water to make a quick instant soup.